ariw237/play_kickstarter_analysis/README.md

 ### Analysis of Outcomes based on Launch Date

 Our first challenge is to parse theatrical campaigns from the dataset along with the months from each of all the years the campaigns started.
 This is accomplished using pivot tables to filter our campaign categories to only include theatrical performances.
 As we are interested in campaign outcomes as they relate to month of the year for all years represented in the dataset, we must parse out the month from the dates given for each campaign start date and add that to the pivot table as well.
-The following images show several of the filters we applied and the columns we used in our pivot tables.
+The following images show several of the filters can potentially apply, and the columns we used in our pivot tables.

 Main dataset: